vedant2608/random_password-username_generator/README.md

 - ##### This script generate random passwords and random usernames :)
 - ##### Two files known as `dog.jpg` and `cat.jpg` in src folder are important please do not delete those files
 - ##### If you remove those files you will an error.
 I am working on how to deal with that .
 Removal does not stop the execution 😉 .
 It still works and generate passwords and usernames
-- ##### If you run as  `path\to\script>.\generator.bat` first time it will make the files hidden as this is intended.
+- ##### If you run as  `path\to\script>.\generator` first time it will make the files hidden as this is intended.
 Also it will make the two images from src folder `cat.jpg` & `dog.jpg` read-only.
 It's kind of small security I tried to add from my side😋😅.Those two images will not be hidden
 - ##### To see the hidden files type in cmd
   #### ````path\to\script> attrib -h *````